ishanneupane/CRUD-with-emailValidation/README.md

 Sure, here is a sample README for your project that includes email validation using Nodemailer with OTP, PostgreSQL as the database, file uploads using Multer, and authentication using JWT and Bcrypt for password encryption.

-markdown
-Copy code
-# Project Title

-This project includes email validation using Nodemailer with OTP, PostgreSQL as the database, file uploads using Multer, and authentication using JWT and Bcrypt for password encryption.

 ## Table of Contents